Waranga Dam: Dam

+Reservoir

 The area now covered by the Waranga Basin includes a swamp that was known as Warranga (an indigenous word) or Gunn's after William Gunn, one of the early pastoralists who established his squatting run, also called Waranga, in the area surrounding the swamp.
 William Gunn was a Braehour Gunn who emigrated to Victoria in 1853 from Wick, Scotland.
 His half-brother was the Honourable Donald Gunn of Manitoba, Canada.
 Gold was discovered near Waranga Swamp in 1853, making it one of Victoria's oldest goldfields.